Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Proof of Theorem : Hesitating Walks

 We now give the details of the individual steps.

 [1]{ \textbf{#1}.} \begin{description}[leftmargin=0em, itemsep=2em] \item[From hesitating walks to simple walks] We call a \textit{sailing point} a positive step, $E$ or $N$, followed by a negative step, $W$ or $S$.
 We transform every hesitating walk into a simple walk in which some sailing points are marked.
 To do so, we gather the steps of the hesitating walk in pairs, discarding the zero-steps, and marking every sailing point induced by the gathering of two non-zero steps.
-Thus, every hesitating excursion in the octant is identified to a simple excursion in the octant where some sailing points are marked. \item[From simple walks to pairs of Dyck paths] Simple excursions in the octant are mapped to non-crossing pairs of Dyck paths by to the transformation $(x_i,y_i)\rightarrow((x_i+y_i),(x_i-y_i))$.
-The sailing points of the excursion become the peaks of the upper path; the W-steps on the $x$-axis become the \emph{upper bounces}, i.e. down steps occurring at the same time and the same height for both paths; and the steps leaving the diagonal become the \emph{lower bounces}, i.e. up steps leaving the $x$-axis in the lower path.
-The proof is now reduced to the following claim. \item[Involution for non-crossing pairs of Dyck paths] \begin{claim} There is an explicit involution on pairs of non-crossing Dyck paths that preserves the number of upper peaks and maps the number of upper bounces to the number of lower bounces. \end{claim} Such an involution is given by an article of Elizalde and Rubey~\cite{ElRu16}.
-More specifically, their involution operates on non-crossing pairs of Dyck paths, preserves the upper path (hence the upper peaks), and exchanges the number of upper and lower bounces.
+Thus, every hesitating excursion in the octant is identified with a simple excursion in the octant where some sailing points are marked. \item[From simple walks to pairs of Dyck paths] Simple excursions in the octant are mapped to non-crossing pairs of Dyck paths by to the transformation $(x_i,y_i)\rightarrow((x_i+y_i),(x_i-y_i))$.
+The sailing points of the excursion become the \textit{upper peaks}, i.e. the peaks of the upper path; the W-steps on the $x$-axis become the \emph{upper contacts}, i.e. down steps occurring at the same time and the same height for both paths; and the steps leaving the diagonal become the \emph{lower contacts}, i.e. up steps leaving the $x$-axis in the lower path.
+The proof is now reduced to the following claim. \item[Involution for non-crossing pairs of Dyck paths] \begin{claim} There is an explicit involution on pairs of non-crossing Dyck paths of length $2n$, which preserves the number of upper peaks and maps the number of upper contacts to the number of lower contacts. \end{claim} Such an involution is given by an article of Elizalde and Rubey~\cite{ElRu16}.
+More specifically, their involution operates on non-crossing pairs of Dyck paths, preserves the upper path (hence the upper peaks), and exchanges the number of upper and lower contacts.